Natasha McKay: Career

 With the lockdowns in Britain greatly affecting the availability of ice time, McKay temporarily relocated to Bradford in West Yorkshire during the summer of 2020 until the Scottish government revised its guidelines.
 McKay was named to the British team for the 2021 European Championships, but they were cancelled as a result of the ongoing pandemic.
 Additional lockdown measures introduced by the Scottish government after Christmas resulted in her only being able to train four days a week, an hour and a half a day.
 Competing at the 2021 World Championships in Stockholm, McKay placed twenty-third.
 This result qualified a place for Great Britain at the 2022 Winter Olympics in Beijing.

 McKay was fifteenth at the 2021 CS Finlandia Trophy to begin the Beijing Olympic season.
 After winning another British national title, she was named to the British Olympic team.
 She said it "means everything to me to get to the Olympics – I've been dreaming of this since I was a little girl watching it on television."
 Before the Games, she finished seventeenth at the 2022 European Championships.
-McKay was twenty-eighth in the short program of the Olympic women's event, and did not advance to the free skate.
+McKay was twenty-seventh in the short program of the Olympic women's event, and did not advance to the free skate.
 She then finished twenty-third at the 2022 World Championships.

 Originally intending to retire after the Olympics, McKay opted to continue for at least one more season, citing the time lost due to the pandemic.
 She was sixteenth at the 2022 CS Finlandia Trophy to begin the season.
 Following the cancellation of the Cup of China as a result of Chinese pandemic measures, McKay had the unique opportunity to participate in a Grand Prix on home soil when British Ice Skating hosted the 2022 MK John Wilson Trophy in Sheffield.
 She called the event "the last thing on my skating bucket list," noting it was "the biggest competition I've ever done on home ice."

+McKay announced her retirement on May 12, 2023.